mahtoanjali/MAHTOXANJALI/README.md

 > ⭐️ Thanks to everyone for using Shizuka,  🤭 That is the greatest pleasure we have !

-## Features Of Shizuka And Commands ❤️
+## Features Of System And Commands ❤️

 <details>